Ezaz039/Grocery-Shop-Database/README.md

 ### How to run the model?:
 After installation of 'requirements.txt' run 'python3 myapp.py' to initialize the model.

-### Some overview of my stock market prediction website:
+### Some overview of my Retail Shop Management system application:
 ![GitHub Logo](home.png)
 ![GitHub Logo](product.png)
 ![GitHub Logo](query_list.png)